looker-open-source/sdk-codegen/packages/extension-sdk-react/README.md

 If you require access to SDK version 3.1, use `<ExtensionProvider/>` or `<ExtensionProvider2 type={Looker31SDK}/>`.
 SDK version 3.1 will then globally be available through the following methods:

-- `getCoreSDK()` - SDK version 3.1 (kept for backwards compatability)
+- `getCoreSDK()` - SDK version 3.1 (kept for backwards compatibility)
 - `getCore31SDK()` - SDK version 3.1

 ### Redux support

 The Looker SDK is available outside of the Extension provider using the `getCore40SDK` method.
 This means that `redux sagas` or `redux thunks` can utilize the SDK from within a `saga` or `thunk`.
 Note that the Looker connection MUST be established before `getCoreSDK` can be called.
-An error will be thrown if the method is called to soon.
-Note that children of the `ExtensionProvider` will not be rendered until after the connection has been established.
-As such it safe for children of the `ExtensionProvider` to utilize `sagas` or `thunks`.
+An error will be thrown if the method is called too soon.
+Note that children of the `ExtensionProvider40` will not be rendered until after the connection has been established.
+As such it is safe for children of the `ExtensionProvider40` to utilize `sagas` or `thunks`.

 #### Example saga